INTERNATIONAL DAY OF THE GIRL

 The global #GirlsTakeover on International Day of the Girl (11 October) is a call to action for radical social and political change to tear down barriers of discrimination and prejudice that continue to hold girls back.

-To mark International Day of the Girl 2021, Togo will host the Global Girls’ Summit, a multicultural, intergenerational event where girls will interact, share their challenges and call for action towards gender equality.
+To mark International Day of the Girl 2021, Togo hosted the Global Girls’ Summit, a multicultural, intergenerational event where girls interact, share their challenges and call for action towards gender equality.

-Participants will be mainly young people, especially girls, and their chaperones from Africa, America, Asia and Europe.
-Also expected are leaders, influencers, political figures, traditional, national, regional and international authorities and the media.
+Participants were mainly young people, especially girls, and their chaperones from Africa, America, Asia and Europe.
+Also in attendance were leaders, influencers, political figures, traditional, national, regional and international authorities and the media.

 11 October has been a key global moment to celebrate the power of girls and highlight the barriers they face since the United Nations adopted it as International Day of the Girl in December 2011.